Potato: Phases of growth

-Challenges

 New tubers may start growing at the surface of the soil.
 Since exposure to light leads to an undesirable greening of the skins and the development of solanine as a protection from the sun's rays, growers cover surface tubers.
 Commercial growers cover them by piling additional soil around the base of the plant as it grows (called "hilling" up, or in British English "earthing up").
 An alternative method, used by home gardeners and smaller-scale growers, involves covering the growing area with mulches such as straw or plastic sheets.

-Correct potato husbandry can be an arduous task in some circumstances.
-Good ground preparation, harrowing, plowing, and rolling are always needed, along with a little grace from the weather and a good source of water.
-Three successive plowings, with associated harrowing and rolling, are desirable before planting.
-Eliminating all root-weeds is desirable in potato cultivation.
-In general, the potatoes themselves are grown from the eyes of another potato and not from seed.
-Home gardeners often plant a piece of potato with two or three eyes in a hill of mounded soil.
-Commercial growers plant potatoes as a row crop using seed tubers, young plants or microtubers and may mound the entire row.
-Seed potato crops are rogued in some countries to eliminate diseased plants or those of a different variety from the seed crop.
+At farm scale, potatoes require a well-drained neutral or mildly acidic soil (pH 6 or 7) such as a sandy loam.
+The soil is prepared using deep tillage, for example with a chisel plow or ripper.
+In areas where irrigation is needed, the field is leveled using a landplane so that water can be supplied evenly.
+Manure can be added after initial irrigation; the soil is then broken up with a disc harrow.
+The potatoes are planted using a potato planter machine in rows 80 cm apart.
+At garden scale, potatoes are planted in trenches or individual holes some 15 cm deep in soil, preferably with additional organic matter such as garden compost or manure.
+Alternatively, they can be planted in containers or bags filled with a free-draining compost.

-Potatoes are sensitive to heavy frosts, which damage them in the ground.
-Even cold weather makes potatoes more susceptible to bruising and possibly later rotting, which can quickly ruin a large stored crop.
+Potatoes are sensitive to heavy frosts, which damage them in the ground or when stored.

-Pests and disease
+Pests and diseases

-The historically significant Phytophthora infestans (late blight) remains an ongoing problem in Europe and the United States.
-Other potato diseases include Rhizoctonia, Sclerotinia, black leg, powdery mildew, powdery scab and leafroll virus.
+The historically significant Phytophthora infestans, the cause of late blight, remains an ongoing problem in Europe and the United States.
+Other potato diseases include Rhizoctonia, Sclerotinia, Pectobacterium carotovorum (black leg), powdery mildew, powdery scab and leafroll virus.

 Insects that commonly transmit potato diseases or damage the plants include the Colorado potato beetle, the potato tuber moth, the green peach aphid (Myzus persicae), the potato aphid, Tuta absoluta, beet leafhoppers, thrips, and mites.
+The Colorado potato beetle is considered the most important insect defoliator of potatoes, devastating entire crops.
 The potato cyst nematode is a microscopic worm that feeds on the roots, thus causing the potato plants to wilt.
 Since its eggs can survive in the soil for several years, crop rotation is recommended.

-According to an Environmental Working Group analysis of USDA and FDA pesticide residue tests performed from 2000 through 2008, 84% of the 2,216 tested potato samples contained detectable traces of at least one pesticide.
-A total of 36 unique pesticides were detected on potatoes over the 2,216 samples, though no individual sample contained more than 6 unique pesticide traces, and the average was 1.29 detectable unique pesticide traces per sample.
-The average quantity of all pesticide traces found in the 2,216 samples was 1.602 ppm.
-While this was a very low value of pesticide residue, it was the highest amongst the 50 vegetables analyzed.